-The runners and head covers for Units 1 to 5 have experienced cracking problems since the units went into service in the late 1960s, and one unit-Unit 3-failed catastrophically in the spring of 2008.

-We are planning to replace the runners to reduce the risk of runner failure, decrease maintenance costs and improve operating efficiency, and have released project tender documents to the market.
+The runners and head covers for Units 1 to 5 have experienced cracking problems since the units went into service in the late 1960s, and one unit experienced a major failure in the spring of 2008.
+We are planning to replace the Units 1 to 5 turbines with the intent of reducing runner failure risk, decreasing maintenance costs and improving operational efficiency.
+BC Hydro submitted an application to the BCUC for regulatory approval of this project in August 2009.

-Targeted completion: F2017 Interim project cost estimate: \$243 - \$386 million
+Targeted completion: F2017 Interim project cost estimate: \$262 - \$319 million